TheJelmega/prog-lang/design/README.md

 #### `field_prioity`

 The `field_priority` attribute is used to define the priority of field within a `struct` with a xenon representation, see [field priority](#field-priority).

+#### `val_range`

+The `val_range` attribute is used to define a range of valid value for any type that contains a single integer element.
+This information can then be used for optimization by the compiler.

 ### 17.1.7.
 Module attributes [↵](#171-built-in-attributes-)